Kong/docs.konghq.com/app/_src/kic-v2/guides/using-ingress-with-grpc.md

 ## Route GRPC traffic

-Now that the test application is running, you can create GRPC routing configuration that proxies traffic to the application:
+Now that the test application is running, you can create GRPC routing configuration that proxies traffic to the application.

 All routes are assumed to be either HTTP or HTTPS by default.
-We need to update the Ingress rule to specify gRPC as the protocol by adding a `konghq.com/protocols` annotation.
+You need to update the Ingress rule to specify gRPC as the protocol by adding a `konghq.com/protocols` annotation.

 This annotation informs Kong that this route is a gRPC route and not a plain HTTP route